zazzlife/api-docs/authentication-authorization.md

 Authorization Header
 -

-The scheme for the Authorization Header Should be `ZazzApi`.
+The scheme for the Authorization Header should be `ZazzApi`.
 For almost all calls you need to provide 4 parameters in the Authorization Header:

 1. The Application Id that is given to you followed by a `:`